OpenNebula/website/content/product/operation_references/hypervisor_configuration/kvm_driver.md

 Optionally, you can set up cgroups to control resources on your Hosts.
 By default KVM VMs will be placed in the `machine.slice`, the resources assigned in this slice can be adjusted for each hypervisor.
 The [libvirt cgroups documentation](https://libvirt.org/cgroups.html) describes all the cases and the way the cgroups are managed by libvirt/KVM.

-OpenNebula will compute the `shares` attribute of the Libvirt domain using the `CPU` parameter and the base share value, which depends on the cgroups version of the hypervisor.
+OpenNebula computes the `shares` attribute of the Libvirt domain using the `CPU` parameter and the base share value, which depends on the cgroups version of the hypervisor.
 For example, a VM with `CPU=2` will get a cgroup value of `cpu.shares = 2048` (or `cpu.weight=200` for cgroups version 2), twice the default value.
-Note that if you have a mix of cgroups version 1 and 2 Hosts, you may have inconsistent resource distribution when live-migrating a VM across different versions.
+If you have a mix of cgroups combining version 1 and 2 Hosts, there will be an inconsistent resource distribution when live-migrating a VM across different versions.

 <a id="kvmg-memory-cleanup"></a>